 Sharon was awarded an OBE in June 2015 for services to social care, homeless people and housing.

-Caroline Dinenage MP, Minister of State, Department of Health and Social Care
+Caroline Dinenage MP, Minister of State for Care

 Caroline Dinenage was appointed Minister of State at the Department of Health and Social Care in January 2018.
 Previously, Caroline has held Ministerial positions at the Department for Work and Pensions, the Department for Education and the Ministry of Justice.